tb3088/shell-environment/README.md

 # Introduction
-This is intended to be checked out into your HOME directory.
+This file is intended to be checked out into your HOME directory.
 Typically that is not empty so a simple `git clone` will not work.
-The following sequence is best way forward.
+The following sequence is best way forward:

 1. git init
 1. git remote add origin [REPO](https://github.com/tb3088/shell-environment.git)